kryzalt/Mashed-Widescreen-Fix/README.md

 ---

 ### Support the Project / Donations
-To make this fix possible, I have to reverse-engineer the game, which takes a lot of time and effort.
+To make this fix possible, I have to reverse-engineer really big part of the game, which takes a lot of time and effort.
 Donations directly help support ongoing development and get this project closer to a final release.

 If you find this useful, please consider supporting my work: